 Each recognized grid mapping is described in one of the sections below.
-Each section contains: the valid name that is used with the grid\mapping\name attribute; a list of the specific attributes that may be used to assign values to the mapping's parameters; the standard names used to identify the coordinate variables that contain the mapping's independent variables; and references to the mapping's definition or other information that may help in using the mapping.
+Each section contains: the valid name that is used with the grid_mapping_name attribute; a list of the specific attributes that may be used to assign values to the mapping's parameters; the standard names used to identify the coordinate variables that contain the mapping's independent variables; and references to the mapping's definition or other information that may help in using the mapping.
 Since the attributes used to set a mapping's parameters may be shared among several mappings, their definitions are contained in a table in the final section.
+The attributes which describe the ellipsoid and prime meridian may be included, when applicable, with any grid mapping.

-We have used the FGDC "Content Standard for Digital Geospatial Metadata" [FGDC] as a guide in choosing the values for grid\mapping\name and the attribute names for the parameters describing map projections.
+We have used the FGDC "Content Standard for Digital Geospatial Metadata" [FGDC] as a guide in choosing the values for grid_mapping_name and the attribute names for the parameters describing map projections.

-Example F.1.
 Albers Equal Area